rafamestre/Multimodal-USElecDeb60To16/README.md

 1. The "*alignment*" folder contains all the alignment files with all the timestamps per sentence, as well as the parameters used for the alignment tool.
 There is a file "*alignment_problems.xlsx*" which reports all our decisions during the alignment process, such as modification of the original dataset ElecDeb60To16 by Haddadan *et al*.
 (2019).

 2. The folder "*results*" contains all the results from training our models with original and balanced datasets, as well as fractional subsets of 50%, 20% and 10%.
 We also include the training with artificial voices and from the ablation study.
-Each folder contains the parameters used by the model, confusion matrices of each run (5 runs per model), loss value vs epoch plots, training history with validation metrics, and precision/recall/F-score metrics for each run, as well as the average values.
+Each folder contains the parameters used by the model, confusion matrices of each run (5 runs per model), loss value vs epoch plots, training history with validation metrics, and precision/recall/F-score metrics for each run, as well as the average values. **Note**: 'multimodal' refers to the BERT-based multimodal model, whereas 'multimodal2' refers to the BiLSTM-based multimodal model.

 3. The folder "*Multimodal ElecDeb60To16*" contains the original dataset released by Haddadan *et al*.
 (2019) as well as our audio-enhanced version with the timestamps and certain modifications to fix typos or mixed sentences that we discussed in the paper.